gregorwolf/SAP-NPM-API-collection/apis/approuter/README.md

 * html5-apps-repo: html5-apps-repo.app_host_id contains one or more html5-apps-repo service instance GUIDs that can be used to retrieve Business Service UIs - Optional
 * saasregistryenabled: flag that indicates that this Business Service supports SaaS Registry subscription.
 If provided, application router will return this Business Service xsappname in SaaS Registry getDependencies callback - Optional
 * grant_type: the grant type that should be used to trigger requests to the Business Service.
-Allowed values: user_token or client_credentials.
+Allowed values: `user_token`, `client_credentials`, or `mtls`.
-  Default value, in case this attribute is not provided, user_token - Optional
+  Default value, in case this attribute is not provided, `user_token` - Optional.
+  When set to `mtls`, the `cert` and `key` fields must also be present in the binding credentials.
+The application router will use them to establish a mutual TLS connection to the Business Service endpoint without a bearer token, in addition the application router will propagate the tenant ID via x-tenant-id header
 * forwardiastoken: flag that indicates if, in addition to the exchanged SAP Authorization and Trust Management service (xsuaa) JWT token, the OIDC access token created by Identity Authentication service should be forwarded as well. the OIDC token is forwarded in request header: `x-ias-token`
 * forwardiasauthentication: This flag indicates that if the login was performed using Identity Authentication, the application router will not exchange the JWT token created by the SAP Authorization and Trust Management service (xsuaa).
 Instead, the OIDC access token created by Identity Authentication will be forwarded in the authorization header.
 * URL.headers.`<header-name>`:`header-value` If you provide this information, the application router propagates this attribute as the header to the business service backend.
 Existing request headers will not be overwritten.